freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 not use a network or device that can easily be traced back to your real identity.
 Instead, use public wifi networks and devices you control.

-- Do NOT access SecureDrop on your employer’s network.
+- Do NOT access SecureDrop on your employer's network.

-- Do NOT access SecureDrop using your employer’s hardware.
+- Do NOT access SecureDrop using your employer's hardware.

 - Do NOT access SecureDrop on your home network.